 - WordPress has been translated into over 70 languages.

-- More than 60% of all sites using a content management system are powered by WordPress.
+- More than 60% of all sites using a CMS application are driven by WordPress.

-- Over 35 million searches are made on Google each month for terms related to WordPress.
+- Over 37,000,000 searches made each month on Google are for terms related to WordPress.

-- The WordPress application is 100% free to download, use and modify.
-The WordPress application is built using an open source content management system.
+- WordPress is completely free to download, use and modify.
+WordPress is built using an open source content management system.

-- The WordPress repository currently makes available thousands of free WordPress plugins, themes, and widgets to WordPress users.
+- WordPress currently makes available thousands of free plugins, themes, and widgets to WordPress users.

-WordPress began in 2003.
-It was originally written by Matt Mullenweg and Mike Little.
-WordPress is now the largest self-hosted CMS-based publishing platform in the world, used on millions of sites and accessed by tens of millions of people every day.
+WordPress started in 2003.
+It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
+It is currently the most downloaded self-hosted content management system (CMS) in the world, used on millions of websites and seen by tens of millions of people every day.

-(WordPress.com unique visitors.
-Source: http://automattic.com/about)
+(WordPress.com unique views.
+Source: Automattic.com)

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WordPress usage figures.
+(WordPress CMS usage figures.
 Source: trends.builtwith.com/cms)

 In terms of CMS dominance, no other platform even comes close to WordPress …